stevenmhunt/relk/README.md

 # this is my template value: custom value
 ```

-The `conch get` command will always attempt to locate a matching key/value pair with the highest number of matching constraints based on the request, with lower-numbered matches acting as fallback values.
+The `conch get` command will always attempt to locate a matching key-value pair with the highest number of matching constraints based on the request, with lower-numbered matches acting as fallback values.

 #### Running Shell Commands

-Templates can also be used to execute commands such as `base64` or `sed` to interactively process key/value pair data:
+Templates can also be used to execute commands such as `base64` or `sed` to interactively process key-value pair data:

 ```bash
 conch set base64 -t "{value:base64}"